START OF SIM-RACING

 EARLY signs of A REMARKABLE Talent

-These were already strong indicators of my remarkable motorsport talent.
-But a typical karting race season – which would have required brand-new equipment – was only realistic if I had quit performance tennis.
+These were already strong indicators of my motorsport talent.
+But a typical karting race season was only realistic if I had quit performance tennis.
 And that was not an option at the time.

 7-year-old kart driver Denis Robin Wolf driving fast in his CRG racing kart on the Oppenrod race track7-year-old kart driver Denis Robin Wolf having breakfast on day 2 at the Oppenrod kart track